-- 1. LOC appears when the ignition is on. - 2.
-Press MIN and 000 will appear on the display. - Press MIN again to make the last two digits agree with your code. - Press HRS to make the first one or two digits agree with your code. - Press AM-FM after you have confirmed that the code matches the secret code you have written down.
+- 1. Turn the ignition on.
+LOC will appear on the display. - 2.
+Press MIN and 000 will appear on the display. - 3.
+Press MIN again to make the last two digits agree with your code. - 4.
+Press HRS to make the first one or two digits agree with your code. - 5.
+Press AM-FM after you have confirmed that the code matches the secret code you have written down.
 The display will show SEC, indicating the radio is now operable and secure.